whary318/Mobile-Apps/README.md

 # Ice-Cream-Apps
+Mobile Course: One IOS application made in Xcode using Swift programming language.
+Application is used for calculating tips.
-Mobile Course: Two Andriod apps each done in Java and Kotlin respectivly.
-Both apps were made in Anderiod Studio.
+Two Andriod apps each done in Java and Kotlin respectivly in Anderiod Studio.
+Both are ice cream store ordering apps.